ha5il/Electrical-Performance-Analyzer/README.md

 Server side code is written to analyse DATA.CSV file.

 ### Analysis by Console Application
-This app is written in C++ in Visual Basic 2017 for analysis of DATA.CSV.
+This app is written in C/C++ in Visual Basic 2017 for analysis of DATA.CSV.

 ### Processing for real-time graph
 Current we are able to draw a real-time graph for any one parameter.